prisma-labs/graphqlgen/README.md

 ### Start from scratch

-Bootstrap a GraphQL server based with a ready-made `graphqlen` setup then start the server:
+Bootstrap a GraphQL server based with a ready-made `graphqlgen` setup then start the server:

 *With `npm`*